openfun/kubic/README.md

 This repository provides a Terraform to create a bucket on OVH.

 - Go to `/state_bucket`, and do a `terraform init`
-- Provide the correct variables in a `.tfvars` file. (the needed variables are listed in the `variables.tf` file)
+- Provide the correct variables in a `terraform.tfvars` file. (the needed variables are listed in the `variables.tf` file)
 - At this step, we need to do a tiny trick coming from [OVH](https://github.com/yomovh/tf-at-ovhcloud/blob/main/s3_bucket_only/README.md) :

 *If you have AWS CLI already configured, you are good to go !*